-1. The employee is hired from abroad; and

-2. The employee has a specific expertise that is scarce or not available at all on the Dutch employment market.
+- 1. The employee is hired from abroad; and - 2.
+The employee has a specific expertise that is scarce or not available at all on the Dutch employment market.
 This is called the scarcity and expertise requirement.
-For this specific expertise the legislator introduced a salary standard; and

-3. The employee has lived in the 24 months preceding the first working day in the Netherlands more than 150 km from the Dutch border.
+For this specific expertise the legislator introduced a salary standard; and - 3.
+The employee has lived in the 24 months preceding the first working day in the Netherlands more than 150 km from the Dutch border.

 An employee is regarded as fulfilling the conditional specific expertise if the employee's remuneration exceeds a defined salary standard.
 The salary standard is indexed annually.
-For 2024 the salary standard is fixed at a taxable annual salary of $\in$ 46,107 (2023: $\in$ 41,954) or $\in$ 65,867 including the 30% allowance (2023: $\in$ 59,934).
-This salary standard of $\in$ 46,107 (2024) is excluding the final levy components and thus excluding the 30% allowance.
+For 2025 the salary standard is fixed at a taxable annual salary of € 46,660 (2024: € 46,107) or € 66,657 including the 30% allowance (2024: € 65,867).
+This salary standard of € 46,660 (2025) is excluding the final levy components and thus excluding the 30% allowance.
 In most cases no more specific check is made for scarcity, but this is done if for example all the employees with a particular expertise meet the salary standard.
 The following factors are then taken into account:

-- a.
-The level of the training followed by the employee; - b.
-The experience of the employee relevant for his job; - c.
-The pay level of the present job in the Netherlands in relation to the pay level in the employee's country of origin.
+- The level of the training followed by the employee; - The experience of the employee relevant for his job; - The pay level of the present job in the Netherlands in relation to the pay level in the employee's country of origin.

 For scientists and employees who are physicians in training as specialists there is no salary standard.
-For employees coming in who are aged under 30 years and have completed their Master's degree there is a reduced salary standard of $\in$ 35,048 for 2024 (2023: $\in$ 31,891) or $\in$ 50,068 (2024) including the 30% allowance.
+For employees coming in who are aged under 30 years and have completed their Master's degree there is a reduced salary standard of $\leqslant$ 35,468 for 2025 (2024: $\leqslant$ 35,048) or $\leqslant$ 50,668 (2025) including the 30% allowance.